Work Experience (Not For Academic Credit)

 Deadline for Applications

 Bond internships and work experience students are covered by the University’s insurance while in the employer’s workplace.
 To ensure this insurance is in place students must complete the Work Experience Application Form.
-The form needs to be completed and signed at least two weeks prior to the internship commencing, so the necessary paperwork can be completed on time.
+The form needs to be completed and signed at least two weeks prior to the work experience commencing, so the necessary paperwork can be completed on time.
 If a more comprehensive insurance cover is required (ie. involving overseas or interstate travel) it is the student’s responsibility to complete the necessary details.

 Information on web pages is accurate at the time of posting and may be subject to change from semester to semester to reflect changes in program structure.
 It is therefore important to check current information at the time of enrolment.